-- 1. Attendance and participation.
-Students are expected to attend all classes and arrive on time.
-Each absence will count 5% against attendance (unless a doctor's note is submitted).
-Preparation for class includes completing all homework assignments, participating in discussion, and paying attention in class. - 2.
-Homework assignments.
+- Personal social obligations

+- Travel not related to your academic program

+- Technological issues

+- The avoidance of deadlines or tests

+- 2. Homework assignments.
 Homework will be assigned at the end of each class.
 Students are required to complete all homework by the next class, unless (only in the case of extenuating circumstances) other arrangements are made in advance.
 Work submitted on time will be returned in a timely manner, usually within two weeks of submission.
 Late homework assignments will not be accepted, unless accompanied by a doctor's note; otherwise, each late homework will be count 5% against your final grade.

 Please note that these assignments are the most important part of your coursework.
-Not only are they a great indicator of your progress in the course; it has been proven that students who do not complete all assignments do not do well on either the mid-term or the final test. - 3.
-Midterm test.
+Not only are they a great indicator of your progress in the course; it has been proven that students who do not complete all assignments do not do well on either the mid-term or the final test.

+- 3. Midterm test.
 This in-class test will consist of written-in-class assignments that will assess your reading comprehension and proficiency in grammar and vocabulary.
 This will serve as preparation for your final exam. - 4.
 Final test.
 This in-class test will check your reading comprehension, proficiency in grammar, and vocabulary.

 Please do not hesitate to speak with me if you have any difficulties, concerns, or questions.
 You may e-mail me, drop in during office hours or schedule an appointment.
-Let me know if you have special interests in the filed of Yiddish studies, and I will try to incorporate them into our program.
-See you in class!
+Let me know if you have special interests in the field of Yiddish studies, and I will try to incorporate them into our program!